Alex Kane

-Alex Kane (born October 21, 1993) is an American professional wrestler, currently signed to Major League Wrestling where he is a former MLW World Heavyweight Champion and a former MLW National Openweight Champion.
+Alex Kane (born October 21, 1993) is an American professional wrestler, who is currently working on the independent circuit and Deep South Wrestling (DSW).
+He is best known for his time in Major League Wrestling (MLW), where is a former one-time MLW World Heavyweight Champion and former one-time MLW National Openweight Champion.

 Professional wrestling career

-Major League Wrestling (2021-present)
+Major League Wrestling (2021-2025)

 On May 27, 2021, it was announced that Kane signed with MLW.
 He debuted at Battle Riot III, defeating Budd Heavy in the opening match and also entered in the eponymous Battle Riot match.
 At War Chamber, Kane won the vacant MLW National Openweight Championship in a five way ladder match.
 He successfully defended title against Aero Star on January 13 and January 21, 2022, respectively at AZTECA and Fusion.
 On February 26, Special edition of Fusion: Super Fight he retained title in a three-way match against Calvin Tankman and ACH.
 On June the 23, 2022 Alex Kane lost the MLW National Openweight title to Davey Richards at Battle Riot IV.

 On July 8, 2023 at Never Say Never, Kane defeated Alexander Hammerstone for the MLW World Heavyweight Championship.
 On September 3 at Fury Road, Kane retained the MLW World Heavyweight Championship against Willie Mack.
 On October 14 at Slaughterhouse, Kane defeated Tom Lawlor retaining the MLW Heavyweight Championship.
 On November 18 at Fightland, Kane retained his title against Jacob Fatu.
 On December 7 at One Shot, Kane defeated Matt Cardona retaining the MLW World Heavyweight Championship.
 After the match, Kane was attacked by a returning Richard Holliday, who aligned himself with World Titan Federation.

 On January 6, 2024 at Kings of Colosseum, Kane defeated Holliday retaining the MLW World Heavyweight Championship.
 On February 3 at SuperFight, Kane lost the MLW World Heavyweight Championship to Satoshi Kojima.
 On February 29 at Intimidation Games, Kane defeated Bobby Fish via referee stoppage after Fish passed out to a rear-naked choke.